satellite-image-deep-learning/techniques/README.md

 - [satellite_image_tinhouse_detector](https://github.com/yasserius/satellite_image_tinhouse_detector) -> Detection of tin houses from satellite/aerial images using the Tensorflow Object Detection API

-- [Machine Learning For Rooftop Detection and Solar Panel Installment](https://www.omdena.com/blog/machine-learning-rooftops) discusses tiling large images and generating annotations from OSM data.
-Features of the roofs were calculated using a combination of contour detection and classification.
-[Follow up article using semantic segmentation](https://www.omdena.com/blog/rooftops-classification)

 - [Building Extraction with YOLT2 and SpaceNet Data](https://medium.com/the-downlinq/building-extraction-with-yolt2-and-spacenet-data-a926f9ffac4f)

 - [XBD-hurricanes](https://github.com/dbuscombe-usgs/XBD-hurricanes) -> Models for building (and building damage) detection in high-resolution (<1m) satellite and aerial imagery using a modified RetinaNet model